centipeda/zynq-benchmark/README.md

 ### Notes
 * If an error such as `XSCTHELPER INFO: Empty WorkSpace` comes up during the build process, rebooting the build computer may resolve the issue.
-* The "CoreMark Score" reported on the EEMBC website is the "Iterations/Sec" seen in the CoreMark run logs.